 - Assumed retail water consumption decline of 1.4 percent in FY 2022 over FY 2021 Actual, conservation of 1.0 percent in FY 2023 for all categories of customers except for commercial.
 However, due to the impact of COVID-19, 12.0 percent decline is projected for commercial in FY 2022 and beyond.
-In FY 2023 and onwards, a one percent decrease in consumption has been assumed due to conservation. - Increasing debt service expenditures, driven by DC Water's \$6.4 billion capital improvement program (cash disbursements basis), which increases on average by 5.9 percent over the Financial Plan period. - Operations and maintenance expenditure (excluding the Payment-in-Lieu-of-Taxes (PILOT) and Rightof-Way (ROW) fee) increase on average of 3.1 percent annually over ten-year period. - Increasing operating expenditures, driven primarily by projected increases in personnel services, contractual services, chemicals, electricity, and water purchases - Continuation of in-sourcing Proposals for in-house planning & design and valve operations - Enhanced service to the development community through improved permitting operations
+In FY 2023 and onwards, one percent decrease in consumption has been assumed due to conservation. - Increasing debt service expenditures, driven by DC Water's \$6.4 billion capital improvement program (cash disbursements basis), which increases on average by 5.9 percent over the Financial Plan period. - Operations and maintenance expenditure (excluding the payment-in-lieu-of-taxes and right-of-way -fee) increase on average of 3.1 percent annually over ten-year period. - Increasing operating expenditures, driven primarily by projected increases in personnel services, contractual services, chemicals, electricity, and water purchases - Continuation of In-Sourcing Proposals for in-house planning & design and valve operations - Enhanced service to the development community through improved permitting operations

 Customer Assistance Programs (CAP): We continued our commitment to help improve the quality of life for those of our customers who are least able to pay, by providing relief through our customer assistance programs (CAP).
 Through CAP, we provide eligible customers a discount of 4 Ccf per month on their water and sewer bills.
 Since it began in FY 2001, participation in CAP has continued to increase.
 In FY 2004, the Authority expanded the CAP to include tenants who meet financial eligibility requirements and whose primary residence is separately metered by the Authority.
-As of October 1, 2010, the Board expanded the CAP discount to include the first 4 Ccf of PILOT and ROW to qualifying low-income residential customers.
+As of October 1, 2010, the Board expanded the CAP discount to include the first 4 Ccf of Payment-in-Lieu-of-Taxes (PILOT) and Right-of-Way (ROW) to qualifying low-income residential customers.
 The District Department of Energy and Environment (DOEE), administers this program for the Authority and several other utilities in the area.